honeylouluzon/Introduction-to-Vibe-Coding-EPOC/BEHAVE.md

 # BEHAVE
 <!--
+Pre-BEHAVE.md Steps:
-1. Add additional task at TASK.md with series # followed by [TODO] before puting the instruction of your task (Example: 1.
-[TODO] perform the BEHAVE.MD)
+STEP 1.
+Add additional task at TASK.md with series # followed by [TODO] before puting the instruction of your task
+(Example: 1.
+[TODO] Execute the content of the BEHAVE.MD)
-2. Write a prompt in the github copilot instructing to perform the BEHAVE.md followed by the number of task at the TASK.md that you want to perform
+Step 2.
+Write a prompt in the github copilot instructing to perform the BEHAVE.md followed by the number of task at the TASK.md that you want to perform
 (Sample Prompt: "Execute the BEHAVE.md.
 ChosenTask = 1")
 -->
 **Instruction**: Perform all the steps one by one from STEP 1 to STEP 4